ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/index.md

 ---

 ## Introduction
-The Annotated Epigraphic Corpus of Ancient Italy is a linguistic database focusing on the Italian peninsula in the first millennium BCE.
+The Corpus of the Epigraphy of the Italian Peninsula in the 1st Millennium BCE, or CEIPoM, is a linguistic database focusing on the Italian peninsula in the first millennium BCE.
 Currently, it covers Messapic, Venetic, the Sabellic languages and epigraphic Latin up to about 100 BCE.

+The acronym CEIPoM represents the genitive plural of an archaic form of the Latin cippus, which can be reconstructed (De Vaan p.
+115) and may also be attested (see Token_ID 418500).
+With a little interpretative licence, the form may be translated as "pertaining to inscriptions", and thus succinctly expresses the focus of this database.

 This database is a work in progress!